daniel5151/ANESE/wideNES.md

 WideNES watches the scroll register for changes, and when values are written to it, the deltas between values at different frames (plus some heuristics) are used to intelligently "sample" the framebuffer.
-Gradually, as the player moves around the world, more and more of the screne is revealed (and saved).
+Gradually, as the player moves around the world, more and more of the screen is revealed (and saved).

 That's it really!